IBM/event-automation/_ep_1.1/05-nodes/02a-windowed-nodes.md

    **Note**: When you do this, the top-n condition is applied in each time window on a group of events that have the same property value.
 For example, "Get the 5 most valuable orders placed every day, grouped by customer identifier".
 1. (Optional) To select an additional group to group by, click **Group by another property**.
-1. Click **Next** to open the **Output properties** section.
-In the **Output properties** section, you can manage the properties that are displayed in the output when you view the results after running the flow.
+1. Click **Next** to open the **Output properties** pane.
+You can manage the properties that are displayed in the output when you view the results after running the flow.
 1. (Optional) To remove a property so that it is not displayed in the output, click the **Remove property** icon ![remove icon]({{ 'images' | relative_url }}/remove.svg "Diagram showing remove icon."){: height="30px" width="15px"}.

    **Note**: The following properties are added by default in the output: